Grade and Quality Terms in Project Management

 But is the high grade option working properly ?
 Is the keyboard wacky ?
 Is the battery not charging?

 If you buy a low quality laptop, you will have to answer these questions.
 Grade of the production is not related with it’s quality.

-If you read the definitions of grade and quality, you will see that there are many differences between them.
+If you read the definitions of both concepts, you will see that there are many differences between them.
 Grade is directly related with the technical configuration of a product.
 As the technical configuration changes, grade of a product will change.